Bladetrain3r/Magic-Launcher/CODEMANIFESTO.md

 It needs shortcuts.json and SSH.

 That's distributed computing for the rest of us.

-Yes!
-Part 4 needs to be the self-examination - Magic Launcher looking in the mirror.
-Let's do this:

----

 # The Magic Launcher Paradigm: Part 4
 ## The Mirror Test: Does Magic Launcher Follow Its Own Rules?